 Jamie Sue Schwartz has been a practicing pediatric speech-language pathologist since 2004 and has worked with a wide range of diagnoses and communication disorders.
 Her experience prior to working in private therapy clinics includes working in both the inpatient and outpatient hospital settings, as well as working in three different intensive multidisciplinary and interdisciplinary feeding programs.
 Her special interests include working with children to improve their oral-motor and chewing skills as well as collaborating with their families and other professionals to prevent g-tube placement or wean from feeding tube dependence.
 She also enjoys working with early intervention and literacy and language processing.
 Over the years, Jamie Sue has been trained in a variety of therapy techniques.
 A few include: Beckman Oral Motor, D.I.R.
 Floortime, LAMP, PROMPT, Lindamood-Bell’s Visualizing and Verbalizing and LIPS, and the Hanen Programs, “It Takes Two to Talk” and “More Than Words”.

 Hannah Smith is a licensed middle school math teacher and spent time with her husband traveling around the United States teaching at charter, private and Title 1 schools.
 Her most recent school year was teaching 7th grade math and Algebra 1 at Clark Middle School where she also served as the Math Department Chair, coached volleyball, and tutored students during the after-school program.
 Upon learning that she was pregnant with a baby girl, she resigned from the school district to be able to take care of her daughter with more flexibility in her career.
-Hannah has had experience working in the front office at other therapy clinics in Alaska and in Florida while studying education at the University of South Florida.
 She loves that she can apply her passion for mathematics in the business side of Achievement Therapy Center.

-Outside of welcoming smiling faces in the clinic, Hannah enjoys playing volleyball, experimenting with Pinterest recipes, having bonfires and barbeques with friends and family, and hiking with her husband and her two dogs, Luna and Ted.
+Outside of welcoming smiling faces in the clinic, Hannah enjoys playing volleyball, trying new recipes, having bonfires and barbeques with friends and family, and spending quality time with her family.